-Before looking at an item’s sales, you need to verify that your consumption data is accurate.
+Note: Before looking at an item’s sales on the Variance page, you need to confirm your consumption data is accurate.

 Please see our article on Troubleshooting Consumption for more information.

-In a perfect world, your sales and consumption should be equal, but in most cases, your consumption will be higher due to over pouring and spillage.
+In a perfect world, your sales and consumption should be equal, but in most cases, your consumption will be higher due to things such as overpouring, spillage, theft etc.

-However, there may be times when your sales value is much greater or less than the consumption value.
+However, sometimes your sales value is much greater or less than the consumption value.
 This could be due to the following reasons:

 Missing Sales Data